 Based on the assessment, community needs are prioritized and action plans are developed.
 The last community needs assessment was done in the spring of 2007.
-This document is attached as appendix 4 for the HSCRC review.
-This assessment was in place for 2009 through 2011.
-The Board of Directors just approved a new Community Needs Assessment for 2012.
+This document is attached as appendix 5 for the HSCRC review.
+This assessment was in place for 2009 through 2012.
+Saint Agnes has developed a new Community Needs Assessment for fiscal year 2013.

 2. In seeking information about community health needs, what organizations or individuals outside the hospital were consulted?
+Include representatives of diverse sub-populations within the CBSA, including racial and ethnic minorities (such as community health leaders, local health departments, and the Minority Outreach & Technical Assistance program in the jurisdiction).